 Automation ensures your data stays accurate without requiring constant attention from your team.

 Lob's API makes it easy to add real-time validation to your forms, checkout processes, or internal systems.
-With a simple integration, you can validate addresses as they're entered, improving data quality from the start.
+With a simple integration, you can validate addresses as they're entered.

-USPS-standardized addresses qualify for postal discounts and have better delivery rates, making this a win-win approach.
+USPS-standardized addresses qualify for postal discounts and have better delivery rates.

 Validation ensures addresses are formatted correctly, while verification confirms they actually exist.
 Both processes play important roles in an effective address management strategy.